-“Dining in” has taken on a whole new meaning this year, so while we are taking a moment to pause, we thought it would be an appropriate time to stop and appreciate our inhouse venues and the talented chefs that have defined the flavours of The Calile.
+“Dining in” has taken on a whole new meaning this year, so we thought it would be an appropriate time to stop and appreciate our inhouse venues and the talented chefs that have defined the flavours of The Calile.

 In the first of our series, we spoke with the head chef of Hellenika, Brian Kelly.
 We also asked him to share a recipe – so whilst we may be staying in, we can still enjoy a little taste of The Calile Hotel at home.

 A restaurant that requires little introduction, award winning Hellenika has re-invigorated the grand tradition of hotel dining.
 In this culinary haven overlooking the pool deck you’ll find authentic Greek fare with a modern twist, alfresco dining, poolside bites and a comprehensive wine list to match.
 Hellenika serves the highest quality, freshly sourced produce and champions authentic Greek cuisine, and hospitality.

 Head Chef Brian Kelly presides over the Hellenika kitchen and is responsible for countless contented customers and memorable dining experiences.

 Brian, what makes residing in The Calile special?

 Having been part of the Hellenika story for 10 years, when I received a call from Simon to suggest opening a new chapter in our history in Brisbane, I knew it would be a great opportunity.
 Also being housed in Brisbane’s newest 5-star boutique hotel on James St meant the challenge became immense.
 James St has a village feel and The Calile seems the hub of operations – it’s a privilege being part of its continued success.